viamrobotics/docs/docs/tutorials/projects/verification-system.md

 ### Use an existing ML model

 The [ML model service](/services/ml/) allows you to deploy a machine learning model to your robot.
-For your machine to be able to detect people, you will use a Machine Learning model from the Viam registry called [`EfficientDet-COCO`](https://app.viam.com/ml-model/viam-labs/EfficientDet-COCO).
+For your machine to be able to detect people, you will use a Machine Learning model from the Viam Registry called [`EfficientDet-COCO`](https://app.viam.com/ml-model/viam-labs/EfficientDet-COCO).
 The model can detect a variety of things which you can see in <file>[labels.txt](https://github.com/viam-labs/devrel-demos/raw/main/Light%20up%20bot/labels.txt)</file> file including `person`s.

 1. Navigate to your machine's **CONFIGURE** tab on the [Viam app](https://app.viam.com/Machines).